 So, what happens now?
 Six years after confirming the increased pension age, in September this year (2020) the Government appeared to further the conversation by pointing out that the legislation that will be required to enforce the changes will be processed “in due course”.
 It’s now confirmed that the age rise will come into force in 2028.

+So what should you do if you have a private pension plan?
 The experts have emphasised that those most likely to be affected are those who turn 55 after 2028.
 If you’re hitting this birthday before that, you’ll still be able to draw your private pension as you would have done previously.

 Having said that, it’s still important to have as much information as possible.
 You’re strongly advised to speak to your pension provider and find out how they plan to communicate changes with you, to avoid a repeat of the scandal caused by bad Government handling of the WASPI women’s state pension changes.
 If there is anything else that you can or should do, they will be able to tell you.